 The ProcessingWindow group shall include exactly one of each of the following metadata items defined in Clause 9 of SMPTE ST 2094-1:2016:

-The ColorVolumeTransform group which shall include at most one the following metadata items:
+The ColorVolumeTransform group shall include the following metadata items:

 The HeadroomAdaptiveToneMap group shall include exactly one of each of the following metadata items: